islamabadjs/talks/README.md

+# Instructions

-# This repo is used for storing all the talks inforamtion that will be given at islooJS
+This repo is used for requesting a talk proposal for islamabad.js.

-Fork the repo, update talk.md and send us a pull request.
+Fork the repo, update talk.md and send us a pull request or just create an issue.